adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 CTM: The more time goes on the more it becomes even less reliable.

 Some say this is too much effort, but libraries and websites, software should be written once, and used many times.

+Possible titles:
+* The Real Progressive Enhancement
+* The state of Progressive Enhancement (in 2015)

 -->